mayurankv/Obsidian-Code-Styler/README.md

 ## Settings

-### Excluded Codeblocks

-The plugin can be set to ignore certain codeblocks completely (for example if another plugin uses them like the `dataview` codeblocks).
-These are set in settings as a comma separated list.
-The wildcard \* operator can also be used to match languages such as 'ad-*' to match admonitions.

-This setting is used to tell the plugin which codeblocks it can ignore completely as opposed to just not decorating the codeblock.
-To not decorate a codeblock, use the [excluded languages setting](#excluded-languages).

-> **Note**
-> Setting excluded codeblocks for codeblocks used by other plugins you use is important as otherwise, the plugin does not know which codeblocks to ignore in certain cases.
+The settings page is split into three sections which are selected via a dropdown.
+A core settings page, a codeblock settings page and an inline code settings page.
+Themes can be changed or created on any of the pages.
+A single theme holds the settings for both the codeblock styles and the inline code styles.
+Within the codeblock settings page, further settings pages can be selected via a dropdown.

 ### Excluded Languages

 The plugin can be set to ignore certain languages (for example if you want `python` codeblocks to not be decorated).
 These are set in settings as a comma separated list.
 The wildcard \* operator can also be used to match languages such as 'ad-*' to match admonitions.

-This setting is used to tell the plugin to not decorate certain languages.
-To completely ignore a codeblock (i.e. a codeblock which doesn't generate a rendered codeblock in reading mode as a result of a plugin), use the [excluded codeblocks setting](#excluded-codeblocks).
+### Whitelisted Proceesed Codeblocks

+The plugin does not style any codeblocks with processors (i.e. those manipulated by other plugins) by default, to style such codeblocks, they need to be added to a whitelist.
+These whitelisted languages are set in settings as a comma separated list.
+The wildcard \* operator can also be used to match languages such as 'run-*' to match code runners from the [execute code plugin](https://github.com/twibiral/obsidian-execute-code).

 ### Themes